 Top Communication Graduate Degree Programs in New Orleans

 Graduate Communications Studies: an OverviewAt the graduate level, a communications degree is available at the Certificate, Master’s and Doctoral levels.
 As a broad field, communication studies graduate programs and communications graduate programs examine five key top aspects of how people communicate.
 These are written, oral, interpersonal and group, social media and digital technology.
 Given the wide variety of majors and areas of study, students often customize their degree in communications to best apply their know how to a specific area.
 Corporate communications, health services, public relations, strategic communications, marketing and advertising are just a few examples.
 As a result, graduates of Communications Graduate Programs may be prepared to initiate or advance a professional career in a wide range of industries.

-Communication studies degrees tend to provide a cross-section of courses that mix theory and application.
+What Is Communication Studies?Communication studies degrees tend to provide a cross-section of courses that mix theory and application.
 One of the goals is to provide students with the ability to function in roles where they make decisions at the managerial level.
 Also, to help them develop integrated marketing capabilities (public relations, advertising, marketing).
 On top of that, students might learn how to navigate computer technology to construct images and texts for public communication.
 Moreover, they might enhance their skills in persuasion, conflict management, mediation and resolution.

-Applicants to most communications studies degree programs need to have earned a Bachelors degree from an accredited institution and may be required to furnish MAT or GRE scores, letters of reference, and a personal essay.
+Graduate Programs for Communications MajorsApplicants to most communications studies degree programs need to have earned a Bachelors degree from an accredited institution and may be required to furnish MAT or GRE scores, letters of reference, and a personal essay.
 Full time students might be able to complete a Masters in Communication within one year in some schools, two to three years in others.
 Most full-time PhD students who enter with a masters degree might complete their degree in about four years while candidates who enter with a bachelor’s degree might need about 7 years to complete their program.
 Keep in mind that program lengths vary by university.

 Graduate Certificate in Communications StudiesStudents who want to learn about new media and technology without the length and commitment of a full degree might work towards a graduate certificate in communications studies.
 Often, coursework targets a specific area in about 18 credits.
 Students who want to continue to fulfill the requisites of a full Master’s degree later are often able to transfer their credits.
 Meanwhile they may have developed a specific skill set in topics such as fundraising, strategic digital communication or mass media.

-Masters in Communications degrees take the study of how people synthesize information to a new level.
+Masters in Communications Studies ProgramsMasters in Communications degrees take the study of how people synthesize information to a new level.
 Students typically focus on strategic ways to relay messages.
 Some programs may entail the completion of about 36 credits, a capstone internship, research project, thesis, or comprehensive examination.
 Most often, a course of study includes a few elements.
 Core courses, research, and electives.
 While each school has unique course names, topics may draw from the sample below.

 - Strategy and leadership